John Monk Saunders: Screenwriter

 The Dawn Patrol (1930), was based on his story "The Flight Commander".
 It starred Richard Barthelmess and Douglas Fairbanks Jr. Saunders won an Oscar for Best Story.
 On receipt of his award, he said, "This indeed is a crazy business where I am being sued for plagiarism on one hand and given the statuette for originality on the other".

 Saunders published a series of short stories collectively referred to as "Nikki and Her War Birds" in Liberty magazine.
 In 1931, Saunders arranged these stories into his first complete novel called Single Lady.

 Saunders wrote The Finger Points (1931), then The Last Flight (1931) which he adapted from Single Lady.

 Saunders also wrote a play Nikki which was produced on Broadway with Fay Wray.

 The Eagle and the Hawk (1933) was based on his story, "Death in the Morning".
 It starred Fredric March, Cary Grant and Carole Lombard.

 Saunders wrote Ace of Aces (1933), adapting his story "Birds of Prey".

 Devil Dogs of the Air (1935) was based on his story.
 His stories provided the basis for West Point of the Air (1935) and I Found Stella Parish (1935).

 Saunders was one of several writers on the documentary film Conquest of the Air (UK, 1936), which he also co-directed.

 He was credited for providing the idea for A Yank at Oxford (1938) and did uncredited work on Star of the Circus (1938).
 The Dawn Patrol was remade in 1938 starring Errol Flynn, Basil Rathbone and David Niven.

 Saunders went to Virginia in 1938 to research a historical novel.
 He and his second wife separated that year, and Saunders was treated at a Virginia hospital for what was described as a nervous disorder.

 Personal life

 Saunders was married to Avis Hughes, daughter of novelist Rupert Hughes (uncle of Howard Hughes), from 1922 to 1927.
-Later he married actress Fay Wray (1928–39).
+Later he married actress Fay Wray (1928–1939).
 Friend Gary Cooper served as his best man.
-John and Fay had a daughter, Susan Cary Saunders (Riskin).
+Saunders and Wray had a daughter, Susan Cary Saunders (Riskin).

 In 1934, Saunders was involved in a highly publicized fist fight with actor Herbert Marshall, a veteran of WWI.
 This led to Saunders losing work opportunities and condemnation from the Hollywood social scene.